James Hugh Smith-Barry1

 Colonel Sir John Renton Aird, 3rd Bt. was born on 7 August 1898.1 He was the son of Major Sir John Aird, 2nd Bt. and Alicia Ellen Renton.1 He married Lady Priscilla Heathcote-Drummond-Willoughby, daughter of Gilbert Heathcote-Drummond-Willoughby, 2nd Earl of Ancaster and Eloise Lawrence Breese, on 26 April 1939.1 He died on 20 November 1973 at age 75.1

-He fought in the First World War.1 He was decorated with the award of the Military Cross (M.C.).1 He was Aide-de-Camp to the Governor of Bombay between 1921 and 1923.1 He was Aide-de-Camp to the High Commissioner of Egypt between 1926 and 1927.1 He held the office of Equerry to HM King Edward VIII between 1929 and 1936, then Prince of Wales.1 He succeeded to the title of 3rd Baronet Aird, of Hyde Park Terrace, Paddington, London [U.K., 1901] on 20 October 1934.1 He was invested as a Member, Royal Victorian Order (M.V.O.) in 1936.1 He held the office of Extra Equerry to HM King George VI between 1937 and 1952.1 He fought in the Second World War.1 He gained the rank of Colonel in the service of the Grenadier Guards.1 He held the office of Justice of the Peace (J.P.) in 1951.1 He held the office of Extra Equerry to HM Queen Elizabeth II between 1952 and 1973.1 He held the office of Deputy Lieutenant (D.L.) in 1954.1
+He fought in the First World War.1 He was awarded the Military Cross (M.C.)1 He was Aide-de-Camp to the Governor of Bombay between 1921 and 1923.1 He was Aide-de-Camp to the High Commissioner of Egypt between 1926 and 1927.1 He held the office of Equerry to HM King Edward VIII between 1929 and 1936, then Prince of Wales.1 He succeeded as the 3rd Baronet Aird, of Hyde Park Terrace, Paddington, London [U.K., 1901] on 20 October 1934.1 He was appointed Member, Royal Victorian Order (M.V.O.) in 1936.1 He held the office of Extra Equerry to HM King George VI between 1937 and 1952.1 He fought in the Second World War.1 He gained the rank of Colonel in the Grenadier Guards.1 He held the office of Justice of the Peace (J.P.) in 1951.1 He held the office of Extra Equerry to HM Queen Elizabeth II between 1952 and 1973.1 He held the office of Deputy Lieutenant (D.L.) in 1954.1

 Children of Colonel Sir John Renton Aird, 3rd Bt. and Lady Priscilla Heathcote-Drummond-Willoughby